 Large industrial groups, which already have a cloud infrastructure, prefer to send data via the cloud-to-cloud connection.
 In this case, the main challenge is interoperability.
 The data must be converted into a format that matches the analyses and databases found in the METRON cloud.

 The diversity of industrial information systems

-The physical information collected at industrial sites is disparate in nature, with data being taken from highly varied systems:
+Physical information collected at industrial sites is disparate in nature, with data being taken from highly varied systems including:

 What are the stages in the involvement of METRON's digitalization team?

 Project scoping phase

 To define the technical specifications and the secure network architecture schemas that will enable data collection.